Caleydo/caleydo-doc/data.md

 To get an idea of how the import of individual datasets works, you can also choose to load a sample gene expression dataset.

-### TCGA Dataset
+### TCGA Data
 We package data form [The Cancer Genome Atlas (TCGA)](http://cancergenome.nih.gov/) for Caleydo, so that you don't have to load all the TCGA datasets manually.
 We use the output of the Broad Institute's Firehose pipeline for all available tumor types.
 Firehose is run roughly every other month and you have access to the various results.

 ### Load Other Data
-Use this option if none of the data you want to analyze is from sources other the molecular biology.
+Use this option if none of the data you want to analyze is genetic domain.

 ### Load Project
 Here you can choose to load a Caleydo project file from your hard drive or continue where you left of when you last quit Caleydo.